isonder/luminance/readme.md

 The tools use the `ffmpeg` video decoder/converter, and depend on a Python distribution.
 Therefore, before reading the example, have a look at the [install and setup notes](./setup.md).

+Once set up the [example notebook](./Luminance-example.ipynb) provides a walk through the main steps.